Agata999/FOOD-PLANNER/README.md

 * [Status](#status)

 ## General info
-Scrum project created with Django
+Scrum project created with Django.
+My part of project: list of recipes, creating a possibility to add, edit, delete, find a recipe

 ## Technologies
 * Python - version 3.6